 - Contact Us

 Dehumidifiers are used to remove trace amounts of water in the air.
-Humid air can cause Mould or Mildew to grow which pose numerous health risks.
-After using a caravan in damp or wet conditions it is good practice to use a dehumidifier to lower the moisture in the air and prevent condensation and any issues it may cause.
+Humid air can cause mould or mildew to grow, posing numerous health risks.
+After using a caravan in damp or wet conditions, it is good practice to use a dehumidifier to lower the moisture in the air and prevent condensation and any issues it may cause.

 Dehumidifiers come in a range of types and designs.
-The most common type is a Moisture Trap, these are filled with crystals that extract the water from the air and deposit it in a lower tray.
-Some of these types are refillable by simply replacing the crystals after a certain amount of time.
+The most common type is a Moisture Trap; these are filled with crystals that extract the water from the air and deposit it in a lower tray.
+Some of these types are refillable by simply replacing the crystals after a particular time.

-Dry-Bag dehumidifiers are designed to absorb damp directly from the air.
-Rather then dropping it into a tray or container, the material in the drybag holds on to the water and can be disposed of safely after a few months.
-Dry Bag types change colour and once darkened off you know its time to replace.
+Drybag dehumidifiers are designed to absorb dampness directly from the air.
+Rather than dropping it into a tray or container, the material in the drybag holds onto the water and can be disposed of safely after a few months.
+Drybag types change colour, and once darkened off, you know it's time to replace them.